 Blocked sign in notification

 If you receive a notification that we prevented someone from signing in to your account, it means we blocked an attempt to access your account because we weren’t sure it was really you.
 The password was correct, but we didn’t recognize either the device or the location.
-To help protect your account, we ask you to visit the Devices & activity page to let us know if this was you.
+To help protect your account, we ask you to visit the Recently used devices page to let us know if this was you.

 Review the suspicious sign in